809-811 Carnarvon Street and 60-70 Eighth Street

 I have a few questions.
 How is it possible to build another tower when there are 2 currently going up on Royal and Agnes at this time?
 I live at 888 Carnarvon Street and have been enduring construction for the past few years and have 3 more years to go (both Agnes and Royal are to complete in 2027).
 813 Carnarvon finished construction and opened in late 2023.
 We are seemingly under perpetual construction in this area.
 I have grave concerns about this application and wonder if, as being nearby to a SkyTrain station is part of the plan why not build this tower and hotel near the 22nd Street Station as part of that development/increase in density?
 The traffic in this area on Carnarvon is already congested and it’s gotten worse with the opening of 813 Carnarvon and would be so incredibly busy with the addition of this tower, not to mention all of the construction traffic/disruptions we are currently dealing with and would have to deal with with this proposed tower/hotel.
 Please let me know answers to these concerns and what your possible timelines are as there hasn’t been an update on the “projects on the go” new west site since February.
 Thank you!

-Concerned Neighbour asked about 1 month agoThank you for your interest in the proposed development at 809-811 Carnarvon Street and 60-70 Eighth Street.
+Concerned Neighbour asked 2 months agoThank you for your interest in the proposed development at 809-811 Carnarvon Street and 60-70 Eighth Street.
 This site is designated Mixed-Use High Density by the Official Community Plan, which supports high-density mixed commercial and residential projects.
 The proposed project is consistent with this land use designation.

 We recognize that there are multiple construction projects currently ongoing in the immediate area, and as part of the rezoning application for this project, a preliminary Construction Management Plan has been required.
 This document is required to provide a preliminary plan for how construction activities would be coordinated in light of surrounding projects and how impacts to residents and businesses would be minimized.
 It is currently under review by City staff.